0cyn/ktool/docs/source/ktool.rst

 .. py:module:: ktool.macho

-_VirtualMemoryMap
+VM / MisalignedVM
 =================================

-This is the translation table used by the Image class to translate VM addresses to their File counterparts
+This is the translation table used by the Image class to translate VM addresses to their File counterparts.

-It's accessible via Image().vm .
-You shouldn't really ever need or use this directly unless you're working on ktool itself, but I cant tell you what to do :)
+You can fetch it using :python:`Image().vm`

+the :python:`VM` class will be used if the image can be mapped to 16k/4k segments.
+If it can't, it will automatically fall back to :python:`MisalignedVM`.
+The aligned VM is approximately 2x faster at doing translations.

+Their outward APIs are (nearly) identical.

-.. py:class:: _VirtualMemoryMap(macho_slice: Slice)
+.. py:class:: VM

-   VM Map.
-Initialization does nothing, you will need to populate it yourself with segments/sections

-   .. py:method:: vm_check(vm_address) -> bool

-      Check whether a specified address is within the VM address ranges

-   .. py:method:: get_file_address(vm_address: int, segment_name: str=None) -> int

-      Translate a vm address to a file address (if possible).
-Passing segment_name (if you are *sure* you know which segment it should be in,) will very fractionally speed up the translation.
-You typically dont need to worry about this, but when performing millions of translations while loading objC metadata, there's a noticeable speed difference.

    .. py:method:: add_segment(segment: Segment)

-      Add a segment (or its individual sections, if it has any) to the VM Mapping.

-   .. py:attribute:: map: Dict[str, vm_obj]

-      Map of segment/section names to namedtuples representing their address ranges
+      Map a segment.

+   .. py:method:: translate(address: int) -> int

+      Translate VM address to file address.

+   .. py:method:: vm_check(address: int) -> int

+      Check whether an address is mapped in the VM.
+Calls :python:`translate()` and catches any exceptions.

-   .. py:attribute:: vm_base_addr
+   .. py:attribute:: vm_base_addr: int

-      "Base Address" of the file.
+      “Base Address” of the file.
 Used primarily for function starts processing.
-If you're familiar with dyld source, it's the equivalent to this: https://github.com/apple-opensource/ld64/blob/e28c028b20af187a16a7161d89e91868a450cadc/src/other/dyldinfo.cpp#L156
+If you’re familiar with dyld source, it’s the equivalent to this: https://github.com/apple-opensource/ld64/blob/e28c028b20af187a16a7161d89e91868a450cadc/src/other/dyldinfo.cpp#L156

+   .. py:attribute:: detag_kern_64: bool

+      Should we apply 64 bit kernel detagging to translated pointers?

+   .. py:attribute:: detag_64: bool

+      Should we detag chained fixups from pointers?

-   .. py:attribute:: sorted_map
+   .. py:attribute:: page_size: int

-      VM Object Map sorted in order of addresses
+      If this is not a :python:`MisalignedVM`, this attribute exists and contains the page size of the VM

 ktool.dyld